Post-poll violence: Cal HC asks setting up of panel to monitor return of displaced people | Law-Order

 - India

-The Calcutta High Court on Monday ordered constitution of a three-member panel to monitor and coordinate the return of people, who were allegedly forced to flee owing to post-poll violence in West Bengal, to their homes, and said it is the duty of the state to ensure that law and order situation is maintained.
+The Calcutta High Court on Monday ordered constitution of a three-member panel to monitor and coordinate the return of people, who were allegedly forced to flee owing to post-poll violence, to their homes in Kolkata's Entally area, and said it is the duty of the state to ensure that law and order situation is maintained.

 The committee will comprise a top official each from the National Human Rights Commission, West Bengal Human Rights Commission and the State Legal Services Authority.